-

 - preparing and implementing an AML/CTF program – the program must include:

-- reporting suspicious transactions, and certain business activities and transactions;
+- reporting requirements, including suspicious transactions, certain business activities and transactions and annual reports;

 - staff training.

-Online wagering operators are also required to verify a new customer prior to providing a designated service.
-This means online wagering operators must conduct customer identity verification prior to opening an account for a new customer.
+More specifically, online wagering operators are also required to verify a new customer prior to providing a designated service.
+This means online wagering operators must conduct customer identity verification prior to a new customer opening an account with the operator.

-AUSTRAC has remained active in its review and enforcement of gambling operators.
-It has commenced Federal Court of Australia proceedings and taken other enforcement action, including the initiation of various investigations in respect of gambling operators and venues (including casinos) and wagering operators.
+AUSTRAC has been increasingly active in its review and enforcement of gambling operators.
+It has commenced various investigations, Federal Court of Australia proceedings and other enforcement action, in respect of land-based gambling operators and venues (including casinos) and online wagering operators.

-There have been recent amendments to the AML/CTF Act.
+Recently, amendments have been made to the AML/CTF Act.
 However, many of the changes will come into force on either 31 March 2026 or 1 July 2026.

 -